rOY369/Docs/work/Sustainable office/zero_waste.md

 It will cover the following types of waste - `paper`, `water`, `electricity`

 **Note** : Economically viable does not mean cheap solutions.
 The solution and its output together will be taken into account.
-All factors will be evaluated before
+All factors (installation, usage, maintenance, output etc.) will be evaluated to calculate cost-efficiency.

 ## How ?